StateMirror — Spec Sheet

 - Payload meaning is application-owned

-- Retrieval is reference-driven (not predicate-driven)
+- Retrieval is reference-driven, not predicate-driven

 Failure modes

-- Ingest failure → snapshot does not exist (client must retry or accept missing record)
+- Ingest failure → snapshot does not exist

 - Duplicate writes without idempotency

-- Database corruption/tampering → integrity verification fails
+- Database corruption or tampering → integrity verification fails

 - Large payloads → rejected or operationally expensive